Genomic-Medicine-Linkoping/var-genes-ro/README.md

 The phenotype information is appended in the fasta headers after `|||`.

-This database is used in [JASEN](https://github.com/Genomic-Medicine-Linkoping/gms-JASEN/tree/ro-implementation) pipeline at the university hospital of Linköping, Sweden.
+This database is used in [JASEN](https://github.com/Genomic-Medicine-Linkoping/gms-JASEN/tree/ro-implementation) pipeline at the university hospital of Linköping (Region Östergötland), Sweden.

 **Note: It is strongly recommended to perform verification of these sequences before taking them in to use in your own clinical setting.**